spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Go ahead and create another virtual cluster for the multi-application scenario.
 From the app mode landing page, navigate to the left **Main Menu** and click on **Virtual Clusters**.
-Next, click on the button **New Virtual Cluster**
+Next, click on the **New Virtual Cluster** button.